gorhill/uBlock/README.md

 # µBlock for Chromium

-See [Change log](https://github.com/gorhill/uBlock/wiki/Change-log) for latest changes.
+See [releases page](https://github.com/gorhill/uBlock/releases) for recent changes.
 See [Wiki](https://github.com/gorhill/uBlock/wiki) for more information.

 An efficient blocker for Chromium-based browsers.
 Fast and lean.